 Damjan Jovanovic is an architect, educator and software designer, based in Frankfurt am Main, Germany.
 He currently works as a full time design faculty at SCI-Arc.
 He finished the post-graduate Master of Arts in Architecture degree at the Städelschule with a thesis that won the AIV Master Thesis Prize in 2014.
 He worked as teaching faculty at the Städelschule Architecture Class, from 2014-2018.
 His interests lie with investigating the cultural effects of software in architectural design through the development of non-standard design apps.
 In his work, computational design is merged with an artistic position of uncovering the hidden and unstated ambitions and operations of software, through the exploration of relations between the computational medium and aesthetics.
 Recent projects include VR/ AR works centered on reinterpretation of the work by Marcel Duchamp and pedagogical software apps positioned between gaming and architectural design culture.

 I am mainly interested in exploring the unorthodox ways of using computation in architecture.
-This primarily means addressing the always neglected question of qualities, i.e. what happens to the semiotic, symbolic content of architecture after an encounter with computation: how does it change, what new qualities emerge, etc.
+This primarily means addressing the always neglected question of qualities, i.e. what happens to disciplinary content of architecture after an encounter with computation: how does it change, what new qualities emerge, etc.

 In other words, how is it possible to go beyond the usual use of algorithms as tools for managing complexity, or producing optimization, into an expanded field that would take into account all the ‘hidden’ premises that are always at play: namely, questions of aesthetics, methods of choice or unaccounted and unchecked fitness criteria.
 It is my deep belief that outcomes of computation always yield far more symbolic content than is accounted for, and that designers are ready to admit.